Skip to content

 What is the current status of the construction for the Honolulu Rail Transit Project?

-The City Center Utilities Relocation project moves undergound utilties—such as water, sewer, gas, electrical, and communications lines—to prepare for construction of the rail guideway and stations in the Dillingham, Iwilei, Downtown, and Kakaʻako areas.
-The work is divided into three contracts: Downtown Utilities Relocation (Kaʻaʻahi Street to Cooke Street): Ongoing since 2022; are nearly complete. […]
+The City Center Utilities Relocation project include the movement of utilities, such as water, sewer, gas, electrical, and communications infrastructure, and relocating overhead utilities underground, to prepare for construction of the rail guideway and stations in the Kalihi, Iwilei, Downtown, and Kakaʻako areas.
+The project scope also includes roadway widening to accommodate the placement of […]

 What are the hours of work for the City Center projects?